 - Money belt: Yes, these are still handy to keep your most important documents, credit cards, and extra cash close.
 You can find these for $12-$20.

 - Travel towel: It's always handy to have your own towel, as you can't always count on having linens available if you're traveling in various countries and staying at a variety of different accommodations.
 You can find a good travel towel from $10-$40.

 - Travel toiletries: The price will vary greatly depending on your items.

-These items might not seem too important individually, but they add up quickly -- and you can't leave them to the last minute as you get ready to depart.
+All of these items might not seem too important individually, but they add up quickly -- and you can't leave them to the last minute as you get ready to depart.
 By accounting for them in your budget, you'll be better prepared for whatever happens while you're actually on your gap year.